It may have been pushed to the back of our minds by a worldwide pandemic, but sadly, Brexit and its many related challenges have not gone away.

 As the trade negotiations proceed, we expect this pattern to continue.
 Travel companies must have a robust strategy in place for managing their foreign currency risk.

 There are still many unanswerable questions at this stage.
 Through the continuing negotiations, we’ll be providing updates, analysis and insight on our website and through our social media channels.
 If you need support in the meantime, please get in touch.

-If you enjoyed this post we think you’ll love our newsletter.
+If you enjoyed this post, why not sign-up to our newsletter?
 Get our latest blog posts, industry updates and exclusive content.
-Sign up here.
+Join the mailing list here.

 Guidance on Brexit is continually being updated as we progress through the transition period.
 We'll be updating our posts regularly to ensure our analysis and advice remains as accurate and useful as possible.
 To receive the very latest information as we release it follow us on LinkedIn.
 If you have any questions in the meantime, please get in touch.